Azure/azure-sdk/docs/general/documentation.md

 {% include requirement/MUST id="general-docs-build-snippets" %} build and test your example code snippets using the repository's continuous integration (CI) to ensure they remain functional.

 {% include requirement/MUST id="general-docs-snippets-in-docstrings" %} include the example code snippets in your library's docstrings so they appear in its API reference.
 If the language and its tools support it, ingest these snippets directly into the API reference from within the docstrings.
-For example, use the the `literalinclude` directive in Python docstrings to instruct Sphinx to [ingest the snippets automatically][1].
+For example, use the `literalinclude` directive in Python docstrings to instruct Sphinx to [ingest the snippets automatically][1].

 {% include requirement/MUSTNOT id="general-docs-operation-combinations" %} combine more than one operation in a code snippet unless it's required for demonstrating the type or member, or it's *in addition to* existing snippets that demonstrate atomic operations.
 For example, a Cosmos DB code snippet should not include both account and container creation operations--create two different snippets, one for account creation, and one for container creation.